 I looked at all the pictures on my phone that were not good enough to post.
-All the endless takes- “can’t post this, my left-eye looks way bigger than the other, or my teeth looked more crooked than they are, and all the pictures where my fat was bulging - particularly the fat that sits between my left armpit and chest.
+All the endless takes- “can’t post this, my left-eye looks way bigger than the other”, or “my teeth looked more crooked than they are.
+Delete",” and all the pictures where my fat was bulging - particularly the fat that sits between my left armpit and chest.

 I held my head up a little higher.